 If you work with wireless video, chances are that an Amimon chipset is inside.
 It’s somewhat like computers having the label “Intel Inside.”
 Amimon designs and provides the proprietary chips and circuits inside most of the wireless products from Teradek, Paralinx and SmallHD, as well as ARRI and other companies.
 Teradek and Amimon have been working together closely since 2012.
 Amimon’s technology paved the way for user-friendly and reliable wireless systems that “cut the cables” between camera, video village and video monitors on set.
 It began as a way to monitor complex camera moves, Steadicam or handheld scenes—but has grown to the point where wireless video is now an expected and essential ingredient of most productions.

-Amimon was founded in 2004 by Dr. Zvi Reznic, Dr. Meir Feder and Noam Geri to provide instantaneous and visually lossless video transmission over the freely available unlicensed radio spectrum.
+Amimon was founded in 2004 by Dr. Zvi Reznic, Prof. Meir Feder and Noam Geri to provide instantaneous and visually lossless video transmission over the freely available unlicensed radio spectrum.
 This technology was originally aimed at consumers, essentially to replace HDMI cables by wirelessly connecting comvideo sources to a TV.
 But by 2012, the rapid growth of mobile devices and internet-equipped TVs meant that this was no longer so important.
 Televisions could stream directly from the internet.
 So, Amimon needed new outlets for its unique technology.
 Aha, the film industry was an ideal opportunity for a reliable, accurate, and delay-free video link.
 Today it is nearly impossible to work on a feature, commercial or episodic television production that is not using wireless video with Amimon inside.

 The first CEO was Joav Nissan-Cohen.
 He was followed by Ram Ofir.
 And now, Nicol Verheem is CEO.
 Nicol is also CEO of Creative Solutions, and was the original founder of Teradek.
 The Teradek side of this story goes back to 2010, when it became one of the first companies to release an affordable way to view on-set HD video wirelessly.
 But camera crews complained about the latency (video delay) from these early CUBE systems because CUBE used H.264 WiFi technology.
 Fortunately, Nicol had already fallen in love with the cinema industry, and he didn’t want to give up.
 He and his team identified the technology best suited to providing zero-delay wireless video for motion picture and television productions.
 That technology was from Amimon.